-As this is a "top-down" approach, investment market impacts were modelled as the average projected impacts for each asset class, i.e. assuming that the Funds' investments are affected by climate risk in line with the market-average portfolio for the asset class.
-This contrasts with a "bottom up" approach that would model the impact on each individual investment held by the Funds'.
-As such, it does not require extensive scheme-specific data and so the Trustees were able to consider the potential impacts of the three climate scenarios for all of the Funds' assets.
+As this is a "top-down" approach, investment market impacts are modelled as the average projected impacts for each asset class.
+This contrasts with a "bottom up" approach that would model the impact on each individual investment held by the DC default strategy.
+As such, the modelling does not require extensive scheme-specific data and so the Trustee was able to consider the potential impacts of the three climate scenarios for all of the DC default strategy.